Microsoft Software Asset Management (SAM)

 Being audit-ready means you can confidently respond to an audit or license review request with complete, well-organized data and minimal disruption.

-- Know Microsoftโs Audit Approach: Microsoft typically initiates a SAM engagement (often via a certified partner) before performing a formal audit.
-A SAM review is a collaborative check-up of your licensing, whereas a formal audit is a contractual compliance verification with potential penalties.
+- Know Microsoft’s Audit Approach: Microsoft typically initiates a SAM engagement (often via a certified partner) before performing a formal audit.
+A SAM review is a collaborative check-up of your licensing, whereas a formal audit is a contractual compliance verification that may result in penalties.
 In practice, both require similar data collection.
-Understand that if you receive a SAM engagement letter, itโs effectively an audit-lite โ you should treat it with the same seriousness as a formal audit, because cooperation at this stage may prevent escalation.
+Understand that if you receive a SAM engagement letter, it’s effectively an audit-lite – you should treat it with the same seriousness as a formal audit because cooperation at this stage may prevent escalation.

-- Maintain Comprehensive Documentation: Compile all relevant documentation before any audit notice.
+- Maintain Comprehensive Documentation: Compile all relevant documentation before receiving any audit notice.
 This includes proof of licenses for all Microsoft products (enterprise agreements, Open licenses, CSP subscriptions, OEM licenses, etc.), purchase orders/invoices, and records of license assignments.
-Keep copies of current and historic Microsoft Product Terms or Product Use Rights that apply to your licenses โ auditors will assess compliance against the terms in effect for the software version/use.
+Keep copies of current and historical Microsoft Product Terms or Product Use Rights that apply to your licenses – auditors will assess compliance against the terms in effect for the software version or use.
 A definitive license entitlement library will save enormous time during an audit and help you contest any incorrect claims.

 - Internal Audit Drills: Periodically perform mock audits internally.
-For example, choose a product or segment (like all SQL Servers or all Office 365 accounts) and have your team gather deployment data, match it to licenses, and identify gaps.
+For example, select a product or segment (such as all SQL Servers or all Office 365 accounts) and have your team gather deployment data, match it to licenses, and identify any gaps.
 This practice finds issues to fix (improving compliance) and builds muscle memory for the audit process.
 When a real audit happens, your team will have an established procedure to follow.

-- Audit Checklist & Data Readiness: Prepare a checklist of data you must provide in an audit.
-Typically, this includes an inventory of all installations of Microsoft software (by product, edition, version, host machine), user counts for services and CALs, and detailed usage of cloud services.
-Leverage tools to gather this data efficiently: for on-premises, you might use Microsoftโs Assessment and Planning (MAP) Toolkit or System Center Configuration Manager (SCCM) to extract software inventory; for Office 365 use the admin portal reports or PowerShell to list active users and licenses; for Azure, use Azure Cost Management or resource graph queries to list deployed VMs and whether theyโre using bring-your-own-license.
+- Audit Checklist & Data Readiness: Prepare a checklist of data that must be provided during an audit.
+Typically, this includes an inventory of all Microsoft software installations (by product, edition, version, and host machine), user counts for services and CALs, and detailed usage of cloud services.
+Leverage tools to gather this data efficiently: for on-premises, you might use Microsoft’s Assessment and Planning (MAP) Toolkit or System Center Configuration Manager (SCCM) to extract software inventory; for Office 365, use the admin portal reports or PowerShell to list active users and licenses; for Azure, use Azure Cost Management or resource graph queries to list deployed VMs and whether they’re using bring-your-own-license.
 Having these reporting tools configured and tested means that when auditors ask for data, you can generate it quickly and accurately.

 Example: